MainbaseT/windows-dev-docs/hub/package-manager/index.md

 4. Open the Group Policy Management Console (GPMC) to configure the policies.

 > [!NOTE]
 > When working on a Windows Domain Controller, you can store the Group Policy templates in the Central Store.
-For detailed instructions, visit the following [documentation](/troubleshoot/windows-client/group-policy/create-and-manage-central-store).
+For detailed instructions, see [How to create and manage the Central Store for Group Policy Administrative Templates in Windows](/troubleshoot/windows-client/group-policy/create-and-manage-central-store).

 New Group Policy settings may be introduced with each release of Windows Package Manager.
 To ensure your environment is always up to date: